bonibv/swarc-material/arc42/arc42-template-EN.md

 design and implementation decisions or decision about the development process.
 These constraints sometimes go beyond individual systems and are valid for whole organizations and companies.

+* Technical Constraints: Must integrate with Pixlr API without compromising performance.
+* Organizational Constraints: The development process must align with the Agile methodology.
+* Conventions: Adhere to company-wide coding and documentation standards.

 <div class="formalpara-title">